 On staff with MFA since 2016, Amanda Aragon has been in the housing industry for 15 years.
 Before coming to MFA, Ms. Aragon was a compliance specialist working with HUD, LIHTC, HOME, RTC and USDA properties.

-With more than 30 years of experience in accounting and finance, Julian Barela has been with HUD since 2010.
-He provides guidance and strategy for public housing authorities in the areas of asset management, Section 8 operations and management and housing development, including tax credit development programs.
+With more than 30 years of experience in accounting and finance, Julian Barela has been with HUD since 2010 where h provides guidance and strategy for public housing authorities in the areas of asset management, Section 8 operations and management and housing development.
 Mr. Barela works with several strategic teams that review and implement new HUD requirements.
-He is also currently managing the transition of a housing authority from receivership back to local control.
+He also manages the transition of a housing authority when it moves from receivership back to local control.
 Mr. Barela received a bachelor’s degree in accounting from the University of New Mexico and the University of Phoenix.

 Susan H. Biernacki, J.D. joined MFA in 2015 as the Low Income Housing Tax Credit program manager.
-Prior to joining MFA, Ms. Biernacki was an attorney with the City of Albuquerque, representing the city in its financial transactions including bond and economic development transactions.
-For the last three years prior to her retirement from the city, Ms. Biernacki was the deputy treasurer responsible for managing the city’s investment portfolio.
-Ms. Biernacki also served 17 years as a trustee for the Public Employee’s Retirement Association, a $13 billion dollar pension fund, and chaired the board’s Investments Committee for more than 10 years.
-She currently serves as a member of the Audit Committee for the Rio Grande Credit Union and is the treasurer for the Retired Public Employees of New Mexico.
+Prior to joining MFA, Ms. Biernacki was an attorney with the City of Albuquerque where she represented the city in financial transactions involving bonds and economic development.
+During her last three years with the city, Ms. Biernacki was the deputy treasurer responsible for managing the city’s investment portfolio.
+She also served for 17 years as a trustee for the Public Employee’s Retirement Association, a $13 billion dollar pension fund, and chaired the board’s Investments Committee for more than 10 years.
+She currently serves as a member of the audit committee for the Rio Grande Credit Union and is the treasurer for the Retired Public Employees of New Mexico.
 Ms. Biernacki obtained her undergraduate degree from the University of New Mexico in 1984 and her Juris Doctorate degree from the UNM School of Law in 1987.

 Before joining MFA as the assistant director of its Housing Development Department earlier this year, Tanya Birks worked at HUD’s Fort Worth regional office as a senior financial analyst doing compliance reviews, affordable housing finance training and financial analysis for the HUD Multifamily Asset Management Division and the HUD Departmental Enforcement Center.
 Prior to her time with HUD, she worked for the U.S. Department of Labor as a financial investigator for labor unions and in the commercial real estate finance and development industry.
 Ms. Birks graduated from the University of North Texas with a bachelor’s degree in finance and from the University of Texas at Dallas with a master’s degree in management.

 Jean Block is a nationally recognized consultant and trainer on nonprofit management, FUNdraising, board development and social enterprise.
-She has written several books and manuals and is a regular presenter at national and regional conferences throughout the country.
+She has written several books and manuals related to these topics and is a regular presenter at conferences and seminars throughout the country.

-Crystal Cantu is the brain injury information specialist at the New Mexico Brain Injury Resource Center, which is funded by the New Mexico Human Services Department.
+Crystal Cantu is the brain injury information specialist at the New Mexico Brain Injury Resource Center, a support and educational organization that is funded by the New Mexico Human Services Department.
 A state certified trainer for more 20 mandated courses for the DD/IDD waiver, Ms. Cantu has extensive experience with multiple waiver programs in New Mexico.
-Since 2001, she has worked with people with acquired brain injuries, both traumatic and acquired.
-Ms. Cantu specializes in providing information, referrals and education to people with brain injuries, their families and professionals in a club house/community center model.
+Ms. Cantu specializes in providing information, referrals and education to people with both traumatic and acquired brain injuries, their families and professionals using a club house/community center model.
 She also advocates for change in the way services are delivered to New Mexicans living with brain injuries.

-Laura Chavez is MFA’s community liaison.
-She works with local governments and community partners to coordinate the Affordable Housing Act, plans and ordinance.
+As MFA’s community liaison, Laura Chavez works with local governments and community partners to coordinate the Affordable Housing Act, plans and ordinance.
 She also serves as the housing chair for the state’s Infrastructure Finance Conference.
 Ms. Chavez has more than 15 years of experience in social services and has worked with state and federal programs for 10 years.
-Before coming to MFA, she owned her own business providing training on state and federal program policy and provided direct services in areas of recovery, re-entry and reintegration, vocational and educational development, legal advocacy and housing.
+Before coming to MFA, she owned her own business providing training on state and federal program policy as well as direct services in the areas of recovery and reintegration, vocational and educational development, legal advocacy and housing.
 Ms. Chavez has completed the NM Real Estate Commission Broker’s Exam/Licensure and The National Association of REALTORS Mandatory Ethics Training.
 She holds a bachelor’s degree in sociology and pre-law from UNM.

-Mayor Sam Cobb is a founding member of Lea County Housing, Inc. and served as vice president of its board until his election as mayor of Hobbs in 2012.
+Hobbs Mayor Sam Cobb is a founding member of Lea County Housing, Inc. and served as vice president of its board until his election as mayor of Hobbs in 2012.
 As mayor, Cobb has been instrumental in developing 284 new affordable multifamily units and 993 market-rate units in the community.
 The city of Hobbs also incentivized the construction of 392 single family residences.
-Mayor Cobb utilizes a research-based approach to identify present and future housing needs and incorporate the research results into the community’s economic development and quality of life strategy.
-Mayor Cobb began his career in real estate sales and development when he received his New Mexico real estate broker’s license in 1978.
+Mayor Cobb utilizes a research-based approach to identify present and future housing needs and incorporate research results into his community’s economic development and quality of life strategies.
+Mayor Cobb began his career in real estate sales and development after receiving his New Mexico real estate broker’s license in 1978.
 In 1999, he obtained a manufactured housing dealer’s license and developed residential housing using manufactured homes.